ShubhamGagare/bank-dashboard/README.md

 ### Frontend Architecture
 -The frontend is built using React with TypeScript,.
 Key architectural decisions include:
 -1.
 Component-Based Structure: The UI is divided into reusable components (e.g., SortableCard, ImageOverlay) for maintainability and reusability.
 -2.
-State Management: React's built-in hooks (useState, useEffect) are used for local state management.
-Additional custom hook created (useData) to manage the documents state.
+State Management: React's built-in hooks (useState, useEffect,useRef) are used for local state management.
+Additionally custom hook created (useData) to manage the documents state.
 -3.
 Drag-and-Drop Functionality: Implemented using the @dnd-kit library for a smooth user experience.
 -4.
 Styling: Tailwind CSS is used for rapid UI development and consistent styling.
 -5. shadcn/ui components are used for the dashboard page.